2014 United States House of Representatives elections in Pennsylvania: District 9

 The 9th district is located in South Central Pennsylvania and includes Cambria, Blair, Huntingdon, Franklin, Fulton, Bedford, Somerset, Fayette, Greene and Washington counties.
-The incumbent is Republican Bill Shuster, who has represented the district since 2001.
+The incumbent was Republican Bill Shuster, who had represented the district since 2001.
 He was re-elected with 62% of the vote in 2012 and the district has a PVI of R+10.

 Republican primary

 Shuster, the chairman of the House Committee on Transportation and Infrastructure, anticipated a primary challenge from Republicans unhappy with his support for earmarks that bring costly projects to the district.